FalkorDB/docs/bolt_support.md

 ## BOLT protocol support for FalkorDB

 FalkorDB provides support for querying using BOLT drivers.
-This guide will walk you through the process of connecting to FalkorDB using the BOLT protocol.
+This guide will walk you through the process of connecting to FalkorDB using the [BOLT protocol](https://en.wikipedia.org/wiki/Bolt_(network_protocol))

 ### Prerequisites